Becoming a Radiation Therapist

 In addition to the educational background, radiation therapists should be very detail-oriented.
 It is imperative that the radiation is delivered to exactly the same spot each time.
 In addition, you’ll need to be conscientious of your safety and the patients’ safety, since radiation can be dangerous if the proper protocols are not followed.
 However, your educational program will teach you all the information you need to know to remain safe.

 But there are more radiation therapy requirements than just education; radiation therapists should also be personable and able to make patients feel comfortable.
 Patients may be anxious or nervous about their treatment program, so it is crucial that radiation therapists be able to put them at ease and listen to their concerns.

 The demand for radiation therapists has been steadily increasing over the past decade and continues to grow.
 In 2017, the national median salary for a radiation therapist was $80,570.
 Job growth for the radiation therapy field is expected to grow 13% in the next 10 years.

 Gwynedd Mercy University’s Radiation Therapy program was the first JRCERT-accredited bachelor’s degree program in the Philadelphia area.
+The Associates in Science degree is not offered at Gwynedd Mercy University since the preferred degree is the Bachelor of Science in Radiation Therapy.
 We have a longstanding tradition of educating Radiation Therapists who treat patients with dignity and respect.
 Students in the program will have at least three clinical placements, ensuring they are well prepared for a career in radiation therapy.